TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

       These attributes can be used to hold additional data associated with the element.
 Their values are usually strings but may be any application-specific object.
-If the element is created from an XML file, the *text* attribute holds either the text between the element's start tag and its first child or end tag, or ``None``, and the *tail* attribute holds either the text between the element's
+If the element is created kutoka an XML file, the *text* attribute holds either the text between the element's start tag and its first child or end tag, or ``None``, and the *tail* attribute holds either the text between the element's